What’s the difference between Original Medicare and Medicare Advantage?

 Your first step should be to see if your providers and favored hospitals and facilities are considered in-network.
 You don’t want to sign up for a Medicare Advantage plan only to find out that your doctor isn’t in-network.

 Also, look into the plan specifics.
-For instance, a health maintenance organization might be a cheaper option but are you OK with only going to providers in a potentially narrow network?
-You might find a high-deductible health plan with low premiums, but will you have enough savings to help pay deductibles?
+For instance, a health maintenance organization might be a cheaper option but are you OK with only going to providers in-network?
+Consider whether your potential out-of-pocket costs are affordable.

 CMS offers star ratings for plans.
 The federal agency rates plans with star ratings that come from membership surveys, quality and performance.